 Inside the Photography Business Interview:

-I previously worked for JS Photography that specializes in weddings.
-I have shot hundreds of weddings for them over the last 14 years.
+I started my career in photography in 2004.
 I met Jason, the owner of JS Photography, when we worked together in the automotive mechanical design field and we became great friends.
-He was into photography and thought I would be good at it.
-I caught on quickly and before I knew it I was shooting weddings full time.
+He was into wedding photography and thought I would be good at it with my design and photo background.
+I caught on quickly and before I knew it I left engineering and was shooting weddings full time.

 Why do you think your customers like working with you?